smangham/stellaris-optimal-genomes/README.md

 [quote]Can you make Optimised Habitability compatible with other mods that add extra planet types?[/quote] No, sorry.
 Don't use any mods like that, and I don't have time to make stuff I won't use.

+[quote]Can you make it intelligently add extra traits to species?[/quote] No, there's no way to get the current number of unused trait points. [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2938437888&searchtext=]Genemod Micromanagement[/url] does that, but on a much lower cadence (decades) than this mod, due to the performance cost of manually checking every trait.
+I tried it, but made my own as I didn't really like the number of new species it made.

 [h1]Compatibility[/h1]
 This mod overrides the following: